excid3/beginnerbounties.com/README.md

 ## Development

-A GitHub fork is a copy of a repository (repo) that sits in your account rather than the account from which you forked the data from.
-Once you have forked a repo, you own your forked copy.
-This means that you can edit the contents of your forked repository without impacting the parent repo.
-Follow [Github instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) on how to Fork this repository.
+1. Follow [Github instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) on how to Fork this repository.

-To Get up and running on Development Environment, check out to the repo & execute
+2. To Get up and running on Development Environment, check out to the repo & execute

         $ rvm install "ruby-3.2.1"

-Install all dependencies with bundle
+3. Install all dependencies with bundle

         $ bundle install

-Setup Database
+4. Setup Database and run migrations

         $ rake db:create

-Run migrations

         $ rake db:migrate --trace

-Precompile assets
+5. Precompile assets

-    $ rake db:migrate --trace
+        $ bundle exec rake assets:precompile

+6. Start the web server with

+        $ ./bin/dev

 run `bin/rails test:all` to run the tests.
 You can also run `rails c` for an interactive prompt that will allow you to experiment.